 Group therapy is just another form of therapeutic intervention, along with a theoretical orientation that locates the problem, not just within the individual, but within the relationship between the person and the systems that surround them.

 You can watch a Youtube show based on a group that has been together a long time here.

 How do I sign up to be a part of a group with you?

-Presently, participation is open for a group that will run weekly at 6.30pm on Mondays.
-If you are interested, please fill the form below and I will get back to you.
+Presently, participation is open for a group that will run weekly at 7-8.30pm on Fridays.
+If you are interested, please fill the form below and I will get back to you